 The Power Rangers fans from the area all came out to ask questions and geek out with the cast, I joined the many people wearing power ranger apparel while at the convention, but not of us reached the level of this fan: The Rita Repulsa

 Maybe one day I’ll collect enough cardboard to create a Dino Ultrazord, a soggy drunk zord of rush building decisions and nostalgia.

 A few oddities caught my attention in a bizarre way.
-First off, the convention had a special kids only area where parents can drop of their small kids to run away and doddle on paper or play with Easter eggs.
+First off, the convention had a special kids-only area where parents can drop off their small kids to run away and doddle on paper or play with Easter eggs.

 These guys knew very little about sci-fi or comic books, but were excited for anyone to stop by and ask questions about remodeling.
 We traded stories about previous conventions and had a few laughs before I was off to roam to the next panels.